patcon/awesome-polis/README.md

 ~~Everyone is welcome to submit their new awesome-ipfs item, but it will be accepted only if it meets our [content policy](https://github.com/ipfs/awesome-ipfs/blob/master/POLICY.md).~~

 Readme and the website are automatically generated.
 In order to add an element to this list, you need to modify the files in `/data` and then run  `make build` before publishing your pull request.
 Read [contributing guidelines](https://github.com/ipfs/awesome-ipfs/blob/master/CONTRIBUTING.md) to learn how to do so.

+## Academic

+- 2024-12: [Academic citations of original Polis paper](https://scholar.google.com/scholar?hl=en&as_sdt=2005&sciodt=0,5&cites=2854507340350233784&scipsc=&q=&scisbd=1) - Google Scholar listings for all academic papers citing the original paper: _Polis: Scaling deliberation by mapping high dimensional opinion spaces_".
+(55 citations as of Jan 2025)
+- 2022-12: [Course Project: How Consensus can be Involved through Innovating Voting Mechanism?
+Using Polis Platform as an Example](https://oliz888.github.io/pdf/Consensus%20Detection%20in%20Innovating%20voting%20process.pdf) - This graudate studies project seemingly attempts to determine if consensus is created over the course of a long-lived Polis conversation.
+[Source](https://github.com/Oliz888/Voting_Consensus_Detection)
+- 2023-06-20: [Opportunities and Risks of LLMs for Scalable Deliberation with Polis](https://www.researchgate.net/publication/371758108_Opportunities_and_Risks_of_LLMs_for_Scalable_Deliberation_with_Polis) - An official collaborative paper with AnthropicAI, on applying LLMs to Polis outputs and processes.
+- 2024-12: [Paper: AI and the Future of Digital Public Squares](https://arxiv.org/abs/2412.09988) - Paper reflecting on implications of LLMs on democracy, including discussion and participation from experts in deliberation tools like Polis.
+- 2023-10: [Paper: Bridging Systems: Open problems for countering destructive divisiveness across ranking, recommenders, and governance](https://knightcolumbia.org/content/bridging-systems) - A paper prominently featuring Polis as a major example.
+The authors' scholarship have been key in supporting consensus-based systems to be integrated into platforms like Twitter's Community Notes.
+[Source](https://arxiv.org/abs/2301.09976)
+- 2024-06: [Paper: Collective Constitutional AI: Aligning a Language Model with Public Input](https://arxiv.org/abs/2406.07814) - A paper that leaned highly on Polis to help public input shape a constitution that would direct AI responses.
+[Source](https://github.com/saffronh/ccai)
+- 1997-12: [Paper: EM algorithms for PCA and SPCA](https://dl.acm.org/doi/10.5555/3008904.3008993) - The original paper describing expectation-maximization PCA (EMPCA), which is the incremental PCA algorithm that Polis uses to update its sparse matrix in a computationally efficient way as new vvotes come in.
+The Polis paper refers to EMPCA as the "power iteration method" of PCA.
+- [Paper: Error in the Euclidean Preference Model](https://arxiv.org/abs/2208.08160) - An important analysis of Euclidian spatial models of preference, such as is used by Polis in its PCA dimensional reduction methods.
+[Source](2022-08)
+- 2023-11: [Paper: Generative Social Choice](https://arxiv.org/abs/2309.01291) - An implementation of methods beneficial to vote prediction, a known opportunity for extending Polis into "virtual democracies".
+- 2024-08: [Paper: Metric Distortion with Elicited Pairwise Comparisons](https://www.ijcai.org/proceedings/2024/309) - A paper discussing constraints and considerations of what Polis calls "comment routing", or the order in which statements are presented to users in a fair way.
+- 2021-04-29: [Polis: Scaling Deliberation by Mapping HighDimensional Opinion Spaces](https://www.e-revistes.uji.es/index.php/recerca/article/view/5516/6558) - The authoritative paper on Polis internals and math.
+- 2024-05: [Thesis: Advancing Policy Insights: Opinion Data Analysis and Discourse Structuring Using LLMs](https://stars.library.ucf.edu/etd2023/204/) - Using Polis datasets to propose automated content moderation pipelines via LLM reasoning.
+Argument maps are also generated from the data.
+- 2024-09: [Thesis: The Efficacy of Different Analysis Algorithms for Summarizing Online Deliberations](https://dspace.mit.edu/handle/1721.1/157168) - A review of Polis' clustering-analysis summary algorithms, and comparison with two newer algorithms based on (1) computational social choice theory or (2) abstract argumentation theory.
+An important analysis of Euclidian spatial models of preference, such as is used by Polis in its PCA dimensional reduction methods.
+- 2024-10-15: [Toward building deliberative digital media: From subversion to consensus](https://academic.oup.com/pnasnexus/article/3/10/pgae407/7821166) - This paper (Pentland & Tsai) analyzes Polis "to illustrate how social science might enable design of next-generation digital media suitable for democratic deliberation, and in which generative artificial intelligence might be useful."
+- 2022-11-24: [“Coherent Mode” for the World’s Public Square](https://arxiv.org/abs/2211.12571) - An official paper proposing modification to Twitter's Community Notes UI to support deliberative process.

 ## Forks & Deployments